dosssman/doss.github.io/_projects/2020-08-ergodash-build.md

 {: .text-justify}

 <h3>[2022-05 UPDATE]</h3>
-After around two years of usage, the USB ports of the Pro Micro controllers on both side broke.
+After around two years of usage, the USB ports of the Pro Micro controllers on both sides broke.
 Unfortunately, it was nigh impossible to de-solder the Pro Micro to fix them.
 Through the process, both boards ended up unusable due to too much force applied to them during the attempt at de-soldering.
 In retrospect, it could have nevertheless been possible to do with a high enough (de-)soldering experience.
 Lesson learned.
 {: .text-justify}

 Since the boards could hardly be fixed, I ended up ordering a new set.
-This time however, I decided to upgrade to the [Elite-C](https://splitkb.com/products/elite-c-low-profile-rev4-microcontroller?_pos=1&_sid=42967d41f&_ss=r) as micro controller, instead of the Pro Micro.
+This time, however, I decided to upgrade to the [Elite-C](https://splitkb.com/products/elite-c-low-profile-rev4-microcontroller?_pos=1&_sid=42967d41f&_ss=r) as the microcontroller, instead of the Pro Micro.
 Namely, the _rev4_'s USB-C was designed more robustly to avoid the exact problem of the ports yielding that happened with the Pro Micro.
-Although at least twice as expensive, it does come with USB-C and maybe better feature overall.
+Although at least twice as expensive, it does come with USB-C and maybe a better feature overall.
 {: .text-justify}

 Additionally, instead of directly soldering the Elite-Cs once and for all to the new boards, I happened to learn about micro controller [_socketing_](https://docs.splitkb.com/hc/en-us/articles/360011263059-How-do-I-socket-a-microcontroller-) and thus went for it.
-Socketing the micro controller would allow for easier repair of the keyboard if needs be, or re-using the same micro controller in a different build.
+Socketing the microcontroller would allow for easier repair of the keyboard if need be or re-using the same microcontroller in a different build.
 {: .text-justify}
-As a matter of fact, as I write this update, the Elite-C currently installed in this ErgoDash will be transplanted to Charybidis, which posts is also underway.
+As I write this update, the Elite-C currently installed in this ErgoDash will be transplanted to Charybdis, which posts is also underway.
-Although the sockets for the micro-controller themselves might come as a bit pricy, they are definitely worth it, saving an incredible amount of stress, waiting time and funds down the road.
+Although the sockets for the micro-controller themselves might come as a bit pricy, they are worth it, saving an incredible amount of stress, waiting time, and funds down the road.
-Also, did I mention the agony of going back to a standard, stagerred keyboard ?
-T_T Besides that, another thing worth mentioning was the hot-swapping of the key switches, which later allow for painless replacement of keys that started to malfunction.
+Also, did I mention the agony of going back to a standard, staggered keyboard?
+T_T Besides that, another thing worth mentioning was the hot-swapping of the key switches, which later allow for the painless replacement of keys that started to malfunction.
 {: .text-justify}
 # Part List (Exhaustive)
 Arguably a critical phase depending on the extent to which the build is to be customized.